Filtrations and Buildings: Introduction

 Over a field $K$ and with $\Gamma=\mathbb{R}$, we next define a notion of \emph{affine $\mathbf{F}(G)$-spaces}, which interact with the vectorial Tits building $\mathbf{F}(G)$ as affine spaces do with their underlying vector space.
 Strongly influenced by the formalism set up by Rousseau in \cite{Ro09} and Parreau in \cite{Pa10}, we introduce various axioms that these spaces may satisfy, leading to the more restricted class of \emph{affine $\mathbf{F}(G)$-buildings}.
-Most of the abstract definitions of buildings that have already been proposed involve a covering atlas of charts, which are bijections from a given fixed affine space onto subsets of the building (its apartments) subject to various conditions.
-Our definition also involves a covering by apartments, but their affine structure is inherited from a globally defined $G(K)$-equivariant transitive operation $x\mapsto x+\mathcal{F}$ of $\mathbf{F}(G)$ on the building.
-It is therefore essentially a boundary-based formalism for buildings, as opposed to the more usual apartment-based formalism.
+Most of the abstract definitions of affine buildings that have already been proposed \cite{KlLe97,Pa99,Ro09} also add a euclidean metric into the picture, and involve a covering atlas of charts, which are isometries from a given fixed euclidean affine space onto subsets of the building (its apartments) subject to various conditions.
+Our definition also involves a covering by apartments, but their affine structure is inherited from a globally defined $G(K)$-equivariant transitive operation $(x,\mathcal{F})\mapsto x+\mathcal{F}$ of the vectorial building $\mathbf{F}(G)$ on the given affine $\mathbf{F}(G)$-space.
+It is therefore essentially a boundary-based formalism for affine buildings, as opposed to the more usual apartment-based formalism.

+Eventhough our affine $\mathbf{F}(G)$-buildings have no fixed metric, they are equipped with a canonical metrizable topology and a canonical vector valued convex distance $\mathbf{d}$, taking values in $\mathbf{C}(G)=t(\mathbf{F}(G))$.
+The choice of a faithful representation $\tau$ of $G$ eventually equips them with a convex distance $d_{\tau}=\left\Vert \mathbf{d}\right\Vert _{\tau}$ in the usual sense, for which they often become $CAT(0)$-metric spaces as defined in \cite{BrHa99}.
+But the finer and canonical vectorial distance $\mathbf{d}$ really is a key feature of our buildings: it retrieves and generalizes many classical invariants in various set-up (such as types of filtrations and relative positions of lattices or quadrics), and its formal properties imply most, if not all, of the known inequalities among these invariants.